Dorinspody/HVAC-Data-Analysis/README.md

 procedure of Data analysis:

-Discover categories: scrape daikincomfort.com/products for all /products/ links (requests + BeautifulSoup).
+Discover product categories

+Scrape daikincomfort.com/products with Requests and BeautifulSoup to identify all available product category links.

+Explore nested product pages

-Expand into product pages: Selenium scrolls each category page and collects nested product links; leaf pages with no children are kept as products themselves.
+Use Selenium to scroll through category pages and collect nested product links.
+Leaf pages without child products are treated as individual products.

+Scrape product information

-Parse & scrape each product: split the URL into category levels + product slug, then fetch each page for its real name and Specification Sheet PDF link, using a scoped search that won't grab the wrong document.
+Parse each URL into its category hierarchy and product slug.
+Then fetch each product page with retry handling to extract the official product name and the relevant Specification Sheet PDF link using a scoped search strategy.

+Clean and build the product catalog

-Clean & save the catalog: dedupe products reachable via multiple category paths, flag suspicious links, and write product_specification_sheets.csv.
+Remove duplicate products that appear through multiple category paths, flag suspicious non-.pdf links, and save the resulting catalog to product_specification_sheets.csv.

-Extract each PDF's table: download each spec PDF, pick the largest table on the "Product Specifications" page.cells into clean rows.
+Extract specification tables from PDFs

+Download each Specification Sheet PDF with caching to avoid repeated requests.
+On the Product Specifications page, identify the largest table and split multi-line category and parameter cells into clean, structured rows.

+Save product-level datasets

-Save per-product CSVs: drop black and duplicate rows, then write one CSV per product into product_csvs.
+Remove blank and duplicate rows, then export one cleaned CSV file per product to: product_csvs